miguelteixeiraa/crinkle/README.md

 # Crinkle

-**Crinkle** is a framework for organizing the execution of complex processing flows by implementing the “Chain of Responsability” pattern (batteries included :battery:).
+**Crinkle** is a framework for organizing the execution of complex processing flows by implementing the “Chain of Responsability” pattern (:battery: included).

 **Merchan**:

 - **Minimalist**: Translate complex computational requirements into simple, yet elegant. _and less_ code.
 - **Grow large**: Grow large while keep everything maintainable and fast
-- **Empower testability**: Make things more testable by breaking large processes into small, specialized pieces with composition
+- **Empower testability**: Make things more testable by breaking large processes into small, specialized pieces with composition.
-- **Opinionated**: yet, intuitive to write.
+- **Opinionated Yet Intuitive**: Quickly understand and work with.

 ---